nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 12 - The Signal.md

 ### Scene 3: The Isolation

 - **Key Event:** After three days of signaling, Angelica realizes she is sending messages to people who haven't been born yet.
-  - _Character Defining Moment:_ **Angelica Vance** — She experiences profound loneliness, realizing she is the only person on Earth who understands science.
+  - _Character Defining Moment:_ **Angelica Ward** — She experiences profound loneliness, realizing she is the only person on Earth who understands science.

 ---

 ### Scene 4: The Acceptance

 - **Key Event:** Angelica destroys her transmitter, symbolically severing her link to her former life.
-  - _Character Defining Moment:_ **Angelica Vance** — She transitions from a "Survivor" to the "Architect," deciding to save herself rather than wait for rescue.
+  - _Character Defining Moment:_ **Angelica Ward** — She transitions from a "Survivor" to the "Architect," deciding to save herself rather than wait for rescue.
-  - _Key Dialog:_ **Angelica Vance:** "No. Just me.
+  - _Key Dialog:_ **Angelica Ward:** "No. Just me.
 Okay.
 Fine.
 I don't need a rescue.
 I'll save myself.
 If you won't come for me, I'll come for you.
 I'll build a door, and I'll kick it down!"

 ---